0810-Software/ZeroSoftwarestore/listofsoftware.md

 # List of software
-_To add software to the store, please add it to this list:_
+_To add software to the store, please create a PR to add it to this list:_

 -